datawire/ambassador-docs/service-catalog/quick-start/index.md

 Let's set another annotation using YAML instead to ensure that a new deployment includes the annotations.

-## 3. Add Additional Metadata via YAML
+## 3. Add additional metadata via YAML

 Open the YAML config file of one of your services.
 If you applied our `quote` service earlier, you can download the YAML [here](/yaml/quickstart/qotm.yaml).